 As a starting point, it should be noted that all Microsoft 365 subscriptions with access to the Security and Compliance Center have access to Content Search.

 As the name suggests, Content Search permits users to run search queries and export data from the content of mailboxes, Sharepoint sites, and OneDrive.
-Content search is a helpful tool that can be used in tandem with Core eDiscovery and Advanced eDiscovery.
+Content search is a helpful tool to be used in tandem with Core eDiscovery and Advanced eDiscovery.

-The difference: Microsoft 365 includes the Windows 10 operating system (OS) as well as the Enterprise Mobility Suite.
+The difference: Microsoft 365 includes the latest Windows Operating System (OS) as well as the Enterprise Mobility Suite.
 Whereas Office 365 includes only access to apps (Sharepoint, One Drive, Office Suite, etc.) with no OS option.

 With both the Microsoft 365 and Office 365 E3 subscriptions a user can be assigned the E3 license.
 With that license, the user may place eDiscovery holds on mailboxes and sites.
 Once your organization has the subscription and the related eDiscovery licensing, it is fairly simple to grant access to Core eDiscovery.
 Administrators simply assign eDiscovery permissions to desired users.